LauroCRibeiro/Django_Restaurant_Website/README.md

-# Restaurant Website Template using Django as the backend technology
+# Restaurant Website Template using Django